ldaptools/ldaptools-bundle/Resources/doc/LDAP-Authentication-With-The-FOSUserBundle.md

 #### 3. Setup your user provider to use the FOSUserBundle user provider.

-You end security config using the FOSUserBundle provider but the LDAP authentication Guard would look like:
+Your end security config using the FOSUserBundle provider, but the LDAP authentication Guard, would look like:

 ```yml
 security: